May 19, 2014, 2pm PDT

 significant cost and roadway expansion the preferred solution.
 It evaluates

-transport system performance based on indicators such as roadway Level of Service (LOS) Blog Post
+transport system performance based on indicators such as roadway Level of Service (LOS)and peak-period traffic speeds, and dedicates most transportation resources

 New ideas are emerging to address the mobility issues faced by cities.
 One specific project focuses on the epicenter of congested America: Los Angeles.